Last Modified: 08 Oct 2014

-From ancient kingdoms to majestic mountain vistas, trek for 10 days through the breathtaking Himalaya landscape.
+From ancient kingdoms to majestic mountain vistas, trek through the breathtaking Himalaya landscape of the Annapurna Ranges.
 Pass awe-inspiring glaciers, stay on the banks of pristine rivers, cross mountain pastures, dip into natural hot springs and encounter mule trains carrying supplies to remote villages.
 Rest and revive in cosy mountain teahouses and meet friendly locals along the way.
 Time spent in Kathmandu and Pokhara completes the adventure with insights into Nepali culture and tradition.

 Table of Contents

 - Original trips are classic Intrepid adventures.
 With a mix of included activities and free time, they offer plenty of opportunities to explore at your own pace and take part in activities that really get beneath the skin of a destination.
 While the occasional meal may be included, you'll have the freedom to seek out your own culinary adventures.
 Accommodation is generally budget or tourist class (2-3 star), but you're as likely to find yourself as a guest of a local family as staying in a hotel or camping.
 Transport will vary as well.
 Depending on the destination and the itinerary you could find yourself travelling on anything from a camel to a train or a private safari vehicle.
 It's all part of the adventure!
 Original travellers have a desire to make the most of their travel time and really get to know a place, its people and cultures.

 You can arrive at any time on day 1 as there are no activities planned until the important welcome meeting at 18:00.
 Your leader will leave a note at reception telling you where and when this important meeting will take place.
 Please ask a member of reception for this information.